Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the advantage of the AWS-recommended practice of "decoupling" applications?
+### What is the advantage of the AWS-recommended practice of 'decoupling' applications?

 - [ ] Allows treating an application as a single, cohesive unit.
 - [x] Reduces inter-dependencies so that failures do not impact other components of the application.